I know I should have made this post earlier, but I was mostly going out with my friends who are visiting for the holidays.

 - Oil for deep frying

-Shape the dough in 1 cm ropes then cut them into pieces of 2 or 3 cm depending on taste.
+Shape the dough in 1 cm wide ropes then cut them into pieces of 2 or 3 cm long.

 Then roll them on the back of a large holed sieve or a grater.